 Caps on heads for a Blue Badge tour of locations that feature in the hit TV series Peaky Blinders.

-Though Aunt Polly’s house in Peaky Blinders is located in Sutton Coldfield right outside Birmingham, the house used for filming is actually in a model village in Liverpool.
-The village, Port Sunlight, was built in the late 1800s as living quarters for workers at a nearby factory.
-Nowadays, it’s home to residents and the Port Sunlight Museum.
-Join a North West Blue Badge Guide to visit these iconic locations.
+Aunt Polly’s house in Peaky Blinders is in Sutton Coldfield, outside Birmingham.
+On our tour we will take you to the actual house used for filming in a model village in Liverpool.
+Port Sunlight, was built in the late 1800s as living quarters for workers at the nearby Sunlight Soap factory.

 A Liverpool City Region or North-West Blue Badge Guide will join you on your coach or chauffeur-driven vehicle to visit these iconic locations.

 The Black Country Living Museum in the Midlands has been used in every series.
 It is instantly recognisable as Charlie Strong’s scrap metal yard, as well as the location of Ada and Freddie’s canal-side assignations.

 Set in 26-acres, the museum showcases 200 years of history and has something for all the family.

 Of course, the Midlands, and especially Birmingham, was the real home of the Peaky Blinders gang and you can follow in their footsteps – walking through the areas where they brought terror in the 1890s.
 One of our Heart of England guides will show you the locations and introduce you to the “Brummy” culture and dialect that is at the heart of the TV series.